The Aha! Moment: How to Find It, Examples, UX Tips

-Website visitors form an opinion of your website in 0.05 seconds – and then decide whether or not to stay or leave.
 Likewise, 73% of mobile app users will delete an app or become inactive within three months of downloading it.
+In fact, there are 1.86 million abandoned apps in app stores.

 What Is the “Aha!”
 Moment?

 The aha moment triggers a positive emotional reaction among your customers and makes them understand how your product has solved a problem for them, answered a question, or taught them a new skill.
 Typically the task they complete is aligned with your product’s core value.
-The aha moment is not exciting because they completed a simple task; it’s exciting because they have now realized a new skill or solution that significantly improves an aspect of their workflow or personal life going forward.
+The aha moment is not exciting because they completed a simple task — it’s exciting because they have now realized a new skill or solution that significantly improves an aspect of their workflow or personal life going forward.

 whatfix-rebrand-illustrator